yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 containers.
 Containers require images, which means that you need new workflows for defining, building, testing, and storing these.
-Containers usually have a different networking setup than that of "regular" LSP application processes, which means that your networking infrastructure (how you allocate IPs, how service discovery works, how certs are provisioned etc.) may have to change.
+Containers usually have a different networking setup than that of "regular" LSP application processes, which means that your networking infrastructure (how you allocate IPs, how service discovery works, how certs are provisioned, etc.) may have to change.

-Having containers and orchestrating them via Kubernetes will typically also require changes to whatever frameworks you're using for logging, metrics, secrets, performance monitoring, and deploys.
-Although it's possible to keep using the LSP equivalents for these, the interfaces will be slightly different; logs, for instance, will be written into a different place in the file system, and in a different format, which means that whatever log collector/forwarder you're using will need to be reconfigured.
+Having containers and orchestrating them via Kubernetes will typically also require changes to whatever frameworks you're using for logging, metrics, secrets, performance monitoring, deploys, and other app lifecycle tooling.
+Although it's possible to keep using the LSP equivalents for these, at a minimum the interfaces will be slightly different; logs, for instance, will be written into a different place in the file system, and in a different format, which means that whatever log collector/forwarder you're using will need to be reconfigured.

 Many of these updates aren't scary when considered independently.
 However, there are a lot of them to do and there are a lot of problems that can be encountered along the way, so the whole